rortian/jung2/README.txt

 mvn -Declipse.workspace=<path-to-eclipse-workspace> eclipse:add-maven-repo

-You can now add each subproject (api, graph-impl, etc) as a top-level project in eclipse, each with its own classpath dependencies.
+You can now add each subproject (api, graph-impl, visualization, algorithms, samples) as a top-level project in eclipse, each with its own classpath dependencies.
+If you like, (and you will) you can modify each project's properties in eclipse to depend on other subprojects instead of the compiled jars.
+Use the eclipse project properties dialog to do so.

+You do not want to use jung2 (the parent project) as the eclipse project, as each eclipse project can have only one classpath, and you would then have difficulty maintaining the correct dependencies between the sub-projects.